• Skip to primary navigation

 • 1 24 oz. jar marinara sauce

-• 1 package gluten free lasagna noodles or regular lasagna noodles if not gluten free
+• 1 package gluten free lasagna noodles or regular lasagna noodles if not gluten free, 8-10 oz. package

 Instructions

-• Mince 6 cloves of garlic and 1 onion.
+• Mince 6 cloves of garlic and 1 small onion (or ½ a large onion) (any color).

-• Add 1 24 oz. jar of marinara sauce and 1 ½ cups of vegetable broth to the mushrooms and peppers.
-Stir to combine.
+• Pour 1 24 oz. jar of marinara sauce and 1 cup of vegetable broth into the skillet and stir until combined.

 • Turn the oven broiler on.

-• Place the pan in the oven directly under the broiler for 2 minutes or until the cheese melts.
-Remove pan from oven.
+• Place the skillet in the oven for 2 minutes or so, or until the cheese has melted.

 Notes